 It’s worth noting that many hosting subscriptions (paid monthly or yearly) can hold more than one website.
 Hosting generally costs between $4-100 per month depending on the level of security you need, the size of the files you’re storing (e.g. videos or high-res photos), and how much traffic you expect.
 It’s ok to start with a cheaper host and move to a more expensive one when you start to feel growing pains (e.g. your website crashes from too many visitors).

 One major benefit to using Squarespace is that the hosting is part of your monthly subscription, and it is a very good quality host.
 There is no such thing as a perfect host, but your website is not as likely to be down on Squarespace as it is with a cheaper hosting package and WordPress.

 First, you’ll want to decide on a domain name.
 This is your website address (e.g. www.mysite.com), and it has to be unique to your site.
 On Squarespace, you can search for and pay for a domain right within their website.
 If you’re using WordPress, you’ll need to purchase a domain and connect it to your host.
 If you’re very new to this, I suggest purchasing your domain from the same company you’ve chosen for hosting.
 That way connecting them is easier, and the support team at your hosting company will have all the information they need to help you out.
 I’ve used GoDaddy for this in the past, and it was pretty easy.

 Price is a big consideration when choosing between the two options.
 If you are going to have one website and expect a lot of traffic, Squarespace can be more cost efficient compared to paying for similar high-quality hosting with WordPress.
-If you decide to host more than one website, WordPress can pretty quickly become the better deal.
+If you decide to host more than one website, hosting packages for WordPress can pretty quickly become the better deal.

 Which one will make my site look better?